-This information outlines the several ways that it is possible to become a permanent resident of the United States.
-For more information about permanent residence in general, ISSS recommends consultation with a qualified immigration attorney.
-For information about permanent residence sponsorship for certain full-time employees of the University of Pennsylvania, including the University of Pennsylvania Health System (UPHS), please see the section entitled, Permanent Residence at Penn, below.
+This information outlines several ways it is possible to become a permanent resident of the US.
+For more information about PR in general, ISSS recommends consultation with a qualified immigration attorney.
+For information about Penn PR sponsorship, including a request for initial case review, for certain full-time employees of Penn, including the University of Pennsylvania Health System (UPHS), please see the section entitled, Permanent Residence at Penn, below.

-Click here for the Penn Outside Legal Counsel Program website for details on the law firms authorized to handle Penn-sponsored cases, the summary of fees, billing, processes, etc. Note that ISSS continues to process teaching faculty cases for which a Labor Certification Application can be filed within the 18-month filing window.
+After reviewing the relavent information on this page, move onto the Penn Outside Legal Counsel Program, which provides details on the law firms authorized to handle Penn-sponsored cases, the summary of fees, billing, processes, etc. Note that ISSS continues to process teaching faculty cases for which a Labor Certification Application can be filed within the 18-month filing window.

-In order to consider a request from a nonimmigrant employee for Penn sponsorship in the permanent resident process, one must consider both Penn policy and government regulations.
+In order to consider a request for Penn sponsorship in the PR process, one must consider both Penn policy and government regulations.

 - Penn usually sponsors only full-time, regular employees in certain academic positions for PR in the US.

 - Penn will not sponsor staff who are in nonacademic positions, unless a special case can be made for an exception to this policy.

 - US immigration laws and Penn policy do not permit Penn to sponsor students, part-time employees, or temporary employees for PR.
 (See Policy No. 119: University Sponsorship for US Permanent Resident Status for Staff Positions).

 - If Penn is able to sponsor a nonimmigrant employee for PR, ISSS will initiate an immigrant petition with the US government or authorize an immigration attorney retained by Penn to initiate one.

 - A Penn-sponsored immigrant application cannot be initiated without ISSS authorization